 In the past calendar year (Spring, Summer, and Fall 2018), the MLSC had 56,943 visits and served 6,797 individual students.
-Our mission is to serve students enrolled in lower division mathematics classes, and this year around 85% of those students visited the MLSC at least once.
+This year around 85% of the students in 1000 and 2000 level math courses visited the MLSC at least once.

 The center exists to meet the extra-classroom needs of undergraduate mathematics students, and the MLSC is an essential part of our Success in Undergraduate Mathematics (SUMS) initiative.